marvinrusinek/angular-10-quiz-app/README.md

 # 🚀 Welcome to the Angular Quiz App! 🧠

 Are you ready to embark on an exciting journey into the world of Angular?
 Look no further!
-Our dynamic and engaging Quiz App has been meticulously crafted to challenge your understanding of Angular concepts and take your skills to new heights.
+This dynamic and engaging Quiz App has been meticulously crafted to challenge your understanding of Angular concepts and take your skills to new heights.

 ## 🎯 Aim of the App